isomerpages/mci-m3-old/_focus-areas/2-vulnerable-individuals-and-families.md

 ##### **Community Befriending**
 <p class="desc">Connecting families to care and support</p>

 Rehabilitation is a challenging journey not only for ex-offenders.
 Many do not see the hardships faced by their family members.
 Community Befrienders is a FITRAH-developed group that reaches out to inmates’ families, connecting them to a network of social assistance.
-The group also conducts home visits to are attuned to the needs of the families and offer necessary information or connection to assistance.
+The group also conducts home visits that are attuned to the needs of the families and offer necessary information or connection to assistance.
 Mosques provide facilities for counselling and the training of volunteers in collaboration with the SPS as well as the Yellow Ribbon Community Project.
 This added strong support from the community will give ex-offenders an even better chance to reintegrate successfully into society.

 ##### **Partnership with Mosques**
 <p class="desc">A system of holistic support</p>